Armasant/MY_box/README.md

 MacroPsia is a content box that includes scripts made with p5J and electroacoustic compositions, in which I try to summarize some characteristics related to the distorted pitch of reality caused by the pandemic.

-Catastrophic events on an international scale, inequalities of rights human, The climate with the minutes counted, "legitimate" coercion implemented from states around the world, they are not just representative elements of a fantastic novel of the early 1900s, but they create the context in which mankind moves its steps today.
+Catastrophic events on an international scale, inequalities of human rights, time out for the climate, "legitimate" coercion implemented from states around the world, they are not just representative elements of a fantastic novel from the early 1900s, but all this create the context in which mankind moves its steps today.
 The global pandemic was just the impetus that produced a stream of news that fueled different interpretations of reality.
-At least for a moment each individual had an uncertainty or a distorted vision of things, a large part of society seemed to be affected by Micropsia, a neurological vision disorder that makes the observed objects perceive smaller than the real ones, and it is the opposite. to Macropsia, in which the objects are larger.
+Even for just a moment each individual had an uncertainty or a distorted vision of things, a large part of society seemed to be affected by Micropsia, a neurological vision disorder that makes the observed objects perceive smaller than the real ones, and it is the opposite. to Macropsia, in which the objects are larger.

 In this page i will shares diffrent codes done by myself and other codes created by different artists, which I found on the net, to which I added an  interactive sound part.

 ### Barriers
 Barrier is a scripting made with p5js in which a bouncing sphere produces a random pitch sound at each impact with the barriers, the interaction with the mouse or the fingers will add different processing to the sound.